AndrewKahora/fastleaner/readme.md

 # fastleaner

-fast learning about github especially using markdown
+fast learning about github git sprint use of github.